feihong/sml-quickstart/README.md

 ## Notes

 MLton doesn't include a REPL, but it's better at creating standalone executables.
 It's easier to play with implementations that have a REPL, such as SML/NJ or Poly/ML.
+Poly/ML has a nicer REPL experience than SML/NJ, but it can't handle unicode strings and doesn't recognize or-patterns.

 Install of SML/NJ through Homebrew was 22 MB.
+Install of Poly/ML through Homebrew was 15 MB.